rajdeepmishra01/docs/03-local-development.md

 # Local Development

+---

 ## Overview

-The Todo Platform can be executed locally using Docker Compose before deployment to Kubernetes.
+The **Todo Platform** can be executed locally using Docker Compose before deployment to Kubernetes.

 The local environment consists of: